Blocking Cross-Site Documents for Site Isolation

 In general, Chrome's renderer processes should not be given access to data they don't need.
 Our Site Isolation project is trying to make it possible to limit a renderer process to pages from only a single site.
-If that project succeeds, we would like to block such a process from receiving network responses that the site isn't allowed to use.
+As part of this, Chrome needs to block such a process from receiving network responses that the site isn't allowed to use.

 A web site is allowed to request documents from its own site (or those that have been made available using CORS), as well as resources from any site.

 However, we can't always rely solely on the MIME type of the HTTP response to distinguish documents from resources, since the MIME type on network responses is frequently wrong.
 Content sniffing can help to confirm whether a document is what it claims to be, but using typical content sniffers would lead to overzealous blocking and create compatibility problems.
 Fortunately, our experiments show that we can enforce a policy that blocks most cross-site documents without breaking existing sites, using a combination of MIME type and custom content sniffers.

 Our proposed cross-site document blocking policy prevents a renderer process from receiving cross-site documents that (1) have a HTML, XML, or JSON MIME type, and (2) are confirmed to be that type by a custom content sniffer (or are marked NoSniff).
 It does not currently protect files that have other MIME types.
 Documents that are blocked appear as empty to the process that requested them.

 While implementing versions of this policy, we made several observations about how the content sniffing logic must behave:

 - For HTML and XML, we cannot block "<?xml" unless we can confirm it isn't an SVG.
 Cross-site SVG files are permitted.